C0deWiser/polyglot/readme.md

 ### Server support

-`gettext` depends on server supporting of required locales.
+`gettext` depends on server support of locales.
 For example, your application provides Italian language (`it`).
 And your server supports following locales:

 ``` bash
 locale -a | grep it